deepin-community/fontforge/doc/sphinx/scripting/scripting-alpha.rst

 .. function:: NearlyHvLines([error[,err-denom]])

-   Checks for lines which are almost, but not quite horzontal or vertical (where almost means (say) that ``abs( (end point).x - (start point).x ) < error``, where error is either:
+   Checks for lines which are almost, but not quite horizontal or vertical (where almost means (say) that ``abs( (end point).x - (start point).x ) < error``, where error is either: